Can Asparagus Help In Preventing And Treating Cancer?

 Studies (dating back to the 1990s and from recent times) have pointed to the anti-tumor properties of asparagus shoots.
 One study found that the methanolic extract taken from white asparagus shoots had a chemopreventive action on colon carcinogenesis.
 It also helped regulate cellular homeostasis and maintain metabolic equilibrium in the body.8

 Asparagus as a supportive therapy during cancer treatment may be invaluable.
-Ayurveda suggests it as a means to bring back normal health and is being explored for its role in combating the less desirable side effects of chemotherapy.9 The anti-inflammatory effects of the saponins present in asparagus stems also make it a beneficial therapy for someone with cancer – one reason it is a popular treatment in the Far East, including Korea.10
+Ayurveda suggests it as a means to bring back normal health, and it is being explored for its role in combating the less desirable side effects of chemotherapy.9 The anti-inflammatory effects of the saponins present in asparagus stems also make it a beneficial therapy for someone with cancer – one reason it is a popular treatment in the Far East, including Korea.10

 To Eat Or Not?